-The list of students qualified for the INMO 2021 will be prepared according to the following rule:
+The list of students qualified for the INMO 2021 will be prepared according to the following rules:

-- Top 540 in IOQM merit list will qualify for INMO regardless of regional quota.
-In this pool (a) the number of class XII students will be 90. (b) the number of class VIII, IX, X, XI students will be 450.
+- The top 540 in the IOQM merit list will qualify for INMO regardless of regional quota.
+In this pool (a) the number of Class XII students will be 90. (b) the number of Class VIII, IX, X, XI students will be 450.

 Stage 3 – Orientation Cum Selection Camps (OCSC)

 In this stage the student undergoes some theoretical and experimental sessions and only 35-40 students from all over India compete against each other to qualify for Pre Departure Camp.
 At these camps, orientation is provided to students for Olympiad level of theoretical, experimental, and observational (for astronomy) tasks.
 Emphasis is laid on developing conceptual foundations and problem-solving skills.

 In this stage, 4-6 students who qualify from stage 2, before their departure, undergo rigorous training programme at HBCSE in theory and experiments, to compete at the International level.
 Special laboratories have been developed in HBCSE for this purpose.
 Resource persons from different institutions across the country are invited to the training camps.

 The Olympiad programme culminates with the participation of the Indian students (4-6) in the International Mathematical Olympiad.
 The students are accompanied by 2-4 teachers or mentors.